Director Matthew D. Weldon

 Annual Budget:

-DLT administers the following programs: Workforce Investment Act; Employment and Training Services; Unemployment Insurance; Temporary Disability Insurance; Workers’ Compensation and the Rehabilitation Unit at the Donley Center; Labor Market Information; Labor Standards; Occupational Safety; Professional Regulation.
-DLT staffs the following groups: Apprenticeship Council; Governor’s Workforce Board; Workforce Partnership of Greater RI (one of two Workforce investment Boards); Board of Review; RI Labor Relations Board.
+DLT administers the following programs: Workforce Innovation and Opportunity Act; Employment and Training Services; Unemployment Insurance; Temporary Disability Insurance; Workers’ Compensation and the Rehabilitation Unit at the Chief Judge Robert F. Arrigan Rehabilitation Center; Labor Market Information; Labor Standards; Occupational Safety; Professional Regulation.
+DLT staffs the following groups: Apprenticeship Council; Governor’s Workforce Board; Workforce Partnership of Greater RI (one of two Workforce Investment Boards); Board of Review; RI Labor Relations Board and all construction trade licensing boards.